Welcome to today's edition of the Rush 24-7 podcast.

 His whole campaign is Romney is a lying skunk that you can't trust, that doesn't like poor people and doesn't like the middle class, has way too much money.

-So speaking of which, there was a story in the stack I didn't get yesterget to yesterday.
+Speaking of which, there was a story in the stack I didn't get to yesterday.

-It was a prominent Obama supporter wondering why Romney's net worth is only 250 million dollars.
+I forget, it was a prominent Obama supporter wondering why Romney's net worth is only $250 million.

-Now just last week, Romney was this filthy, rich, insensitive, lying sack of you know what, who gladly let a guy's wife die of cancer, who is a felon, and then when that didn't play, now they're starting to say, well, how come he's only got 250 with all the stuff this guy's they're trying to say he's incompetent.
+And then when that didn't play, now they're starting to say, well, how come he's only got 250 with all the stuff this guy's, they're trying to say he's incompetent.

 He ought to be wealthier.